pslisko/performa365docs/docs/general/product_updates.rst

 * RPT-ER01 Course Rating report
    Report to show ratings for a selected course.

 Improved:

+* Survey results
+   Survey results can now be easily accessed from actions in the activity management (Course Manage -> Activities).

 * Documentation - E-mail Notifications
    Detailed documentation about e-mail notification service configuration and e-mail notification templates

 * Documentation - User Management
    Detailed documentation about user management for both supported auth providers (Azure AD and ADFS), including details on external user management

 Removed: